 What Is A Content Management System?

 You have probably already heard about this.
 WordPress is the most popular CMS with the largest user base.
-With WordPress, you can create blogs, portfolio sites, e-commerce sites etc. Many people even use WordPress as the backend for their apps.
-WordPress is completely open source so you can download it for free form here.
+With WordPress, you can create blogs, portfolio sites, e-commerce sites, etc. Many people even use WordPress as the backend for their apps.
+WordPress is completely open-source so you can download it for free from here.
 Also, WordPress is also offered as a SAAS from wordpress.com.
 WordPress is extremely easy to use and hence attracts many new developers.

 Magento is the most famous e-commerce platform.
-Though other CMS allow flexibility with what you can do with them, Magento has one purpose.
-Magento is used exclusively in e-commerce stores and offers many features that make setting up an online store easy.
-Magento was acquired by Adobe recently.
-Though the open source version is still available for download, we are not sure how long before Adobe completely makes it private.
+Though other CMS allows flexibility with what you can do with them, Magento has one purpose.
+We can use Magento exclusively in e-commerce stores and offers many features that make setting up an online store easy.
+Magento is now a part of Adobe.
+Though the open-source version is still available for download, we are not sure how long before Adobe completely makes it private.

 Joomla belongs to the WordPress and Drupal family.
 It is a little less popular than Drupal but still used by many developers around the globe.
-Joomla powers simple to complex website, Web apps, blogs, online stores and much more.
-Like most other CMS framework Joomla is open source and available to download from the official site.
+Joomla powers simple to complex websites, Web apps, blogs, online stores, and much more.
+Like most other CMS frameworks Joomla is open source and available to download from the official site.

-PHP-Nuke is another open source PHP CMS, that can be used to build sites with ease.
-PHP-Nuke mainly focuses on blog and news publishing websites.
+PHP-Nuke is another open-source PHP CMS, We can use it to build sites with ease.
+It is mainly focused on blog and news publishing websites.
 It has features that attract authors and writers.
-PHP-Nuke was initially open source but later it became closed source for a while only to again become open source and stay so.
+PHP-Nuke was initially open source but later it became a closed source for a while only to again become open source and stay so.

 A CMS can prevent you from writing redundant code saving a significant amount of time.
 We discussed some of the best PHP content management systems on the internet.
 Most of the times we talk about a CMS, WordPress is the only thing that tops the charts.
 However, each CMS has its own strong and weak points.
 If I missed any of your favorites, do let me know in the comments section.